fatimalazan/frontend-mentor-3-column-preview-card-component/README.md

 ### Continued development

 I need to understand better the concept of Flexbox since it's really useful for creating layouts.
 Another thing is, to get better as well in Responsive Web Designing and Media Queries.
-I also need to get familiarized more of the BEM Methodology to my future challenges and projects.
+I also need to get familiarized more with the BEM Methodology to my future challenges and projects.

 ### Useful Resources